justh0dl/public-pool-ui/README.md

 Custom themed version of Public Pool UI

-features
+Features
-Quantum Sniper Pool Branding
+#Quantum Sniper Pool Branding
-black & gold / white themes
+#black & gold / white themes
-more pool stats on splash
+#more pool stats on splash
-chart adjusted on worker monitoring
+#chart adjusted on worker monitoring
-LAN-accessible UI
+#LAN-accessible UI
-systemd service support
+#systemd service support (not 100% sure if this will set it up as a service on your PC but that was the goal)
 can run alongside the normal public pool UI

 Does not affect pool/mining in any way whatsoever as it's just a UI.